alex-bellon/til/README.md

 - Jack Black's mother, [Judith Love Cohen](https://en.wikipedia.org/wiki/Judith_Love_Cohen), worked at NASA on the Hubble Space Telescope and the Apollo Space Program

 ### Wed Jul 14
+- The [Revenge dress](https://en.wikipedia.org/wiki/Revenge_dress) is a dress once worn by Diana, Princess of Wales.
+The dress has been interpreted as having been worn "in revenge" for the televised admission of adultery by her husband, Charles, Prince of Wales.

 ### Tue Jul 13
 - Swaziland was officially renamed Eswatini in 2018
+- A [memory law](https://en.wikipedia.org/wiki/Memory_laws) is a legal provision governing the interpretation of a historical event and showcases the legislator's or judicial preference for a certain narrative about the past.
+In the process, competing interpretations may be downplayed, sidelined, or even prohibited.

 ### Mon Jul 12
 - [Ladybugs start out as caterpillar-looking larvae](https://en.wikipedia.org/wiki/Coccinellidae)